Mountagha/Mountagha.github.io/kecc-compiler.md

 }

 ```
-In that part of the project, an AST printer needed to be implemented, and I found the testing approach to be particularly clever.
-The AST printer's purpose was to generate the original C source code from the AST.
+In that part of the project, an AST printer was asked to be implemented, going through the AST and then regerenating the C code.
+The way the parser is tested is pretty clever.
+The AST printer goes through the AST parser and then generate back the original C source code.
 To test it, the generated code was parsed again, and the resulting AST was compared with the original to ensure they were identical.

 ```Rust